 Trudy's

 An Austin institution since 1977, Trudy's has been serving authentic, scratch-made Tex-Mex recipes and inventive cocktails from day one.
-Their two Austin locations serve a robust menu with food and drinks names after Austin icons.
-Don't miss the famous stuffed avocado with a Mexican martini to wash it down.
+Their two Austin locations offer a robust menu with food and drinks named after Austin icons.
+Don't miss the famous stuffed avocado with a Tex-Mex martini to wash it down.

 People gathered around a table with cardboard serving boats of tacos, queso and chips.Courtesy De Nada Cantina.